akarahim/programming-in-scala/README.md

-This in practise prject for learning in scala
+This in practise project for learning in scala